From Clarity to Efficiency for Distributed Algorithms: Incrementalizing expensive synchronizations

-\myparag{Converting quantifications to aggregate queries} \conf{$\!\!$}We present all converted forms here and describe which forms to use after we discuss the updates that must be handled.
-The correctness of all rules presented have been proved using first-order logic and set theory.
+\myparag{Converting quantifications to aggregations} \conf{$\!\!$}We present all converted forms here and describe which forms to use after we discuss the updates that must be handled.
+The correctness of all rules presented have been proved, manually, using first-order logic and set theory.
 These rules ensure that the value of a resulting query expression equals the value of the original quantified expression.